wso2/docs-is/en/docs/references/extend/myaccount/customize-my-account-ui.md

 ## Step 2: Create new folders for each tenant

-To re-brand different tenants, create folders for each tenant named after the tenant domain, inside the newly created `branding` folders.
+To rebrand different tenants, create folders for each tenant named after the tenant domain, in the newly created `branding` folder.
-For example, if the tenant domain is `rusticfox.com`, create a folder named `rusticfox.com` inside the `extensions/branding` folder.
+For example, if the tenant domain is `rusticfox.com`, create a folder named `rusticfox.com` in the `extensions/branding` folder.

 ---